kibook/fivem-radio/README.md

 ## Configuration

-For each custom radio, add this line in `_resource.lua`:
+For each custom radio, add this line in `fxmanifest.lua`:
 ```lua
 supersede_radio "[ORIGINAL_RADIO_NAME]" { url = "[RADIO URL]", volume = 0.5, name = "[NEW RADIO NAME]" }
 ```